AmpersandHQ/generator-magepack/README.md

 # MAGEPACK

-A Yeoman generator for a Magento-ready, ReactJS/Redux, node module
+A Yeoman generator for a Magento 2 ready, ReactJS/Redux application

 ## Install